monumentsoftware/cson/README.md

 ## Features

 * Modern fast and simple to use library for C++11 and newer
-* Mutli platform support (Linux, MaxOS, Windows, iOS, Android)
+* Multi platform support (Linux, MaxOS, Windows, iOS, Android)

 ### Example